hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > You'd really think, (I've heard his pupils say),
 >
-> He was the Billy Waters of the day.
+> He was the Billy Waters[^53] of the day.

->
+[^53]: Billy Waters was a notorious street fiddler, who used to wear a feather in his hat, and dance to his own fiddling.

 > Bel.
 I am told his manners and his customs are,
 >
 > Such as few gentlemen would chase to share;